Forceflow/libmorton/README.md

 inline void morton3D_64_decode(const uint_fast64_t morton, uint_fast32_t& x, uint_fast32_t& y, uint_fast32_t& z);
 </pre>

+## Instruction sets
+In the standard case, libmorton only uses operations that are supported on pretty much any CPU you can throw it at.
+If you know you're compiling for a specific architecture, you might gain a speed boost in encoding/decoding operations by enabling implementations for a specific instruction set.
+Libmorton ships with support for:
-If you want to take advantage of the BMI2 instruction set (only available on Intel Haswell processors and newer), make sure `__BMI2__` is defined before you include `morton.h`.
-This is definitely the fastest method, but limited to certain newer CPU's.
+ * **BMI2 instruction set**: Intel Haswell CPU's and newer.
+Define `__BMI2__` before including `morton.h`.
+This is definitely a faster method when compared to the standard case.
+ * **AVX512 instruction set (experimental)**: Intel Ice Lake CPU's and newer.
+Uses `_mm512_bitshuffle_epi64_mask`.
+Define `__AVX512BITALG__` before including `morton.h`.
+For more info on performance, see [this PR](https://github.com/Forceflow/libmorton/pull/40).

 ## Installation
 No installation is required (just download the headers and include them), but I was informed libmorton is packaged for [Microsoft's VCPKG system](https://github.com/Microsoft/vcpkg) as well, if you want a more controlled environment to install C++ packages in.